oisdk/groupBy/README.md

 This provides a drop-in replacement for [`Data.List.groupBy`](https://hackage.haskell.org/package/base-4.10.1.0/docs/Data-List.html#v:groupBy), with benchmarks and tests.

-The original Data.List.groupBy has (perhaps unexpected) behaviour, in that it compares elements to the first in the group, not adjacent ones.
+The original `Data.List.groupBy` has (perhaps unexpected) behaviour, in that it compares elements to the first in the group, not adjacent ones.
 In other words, if you wanted to group into ascending sequences:

 ```haskell
 >>> Data.List.groupBy (<=) [1,2,2,3,1,2,0,4,5,2]
 [[1,2,2,3,1,2],[0,4,5,2]]
 ```

-Three replacement has three distinct advantages:
+The replacement has three distinct advantages:

 1. It groups adjacent elements, allowing the example above to function as expected: